LibreLoom/design/readme.md

-# Our Company's Logo and Other Related Things
+# LibreLoom's Logo and Other Related Things

 **Refer to this page for our style and branding guidelines.**